Djamel Bouaïcha

-Djamel Bouaïcha (born June 19, 1982 in Meftah) is an Algerian football player who plays for RC Arbaâ in the Algerian Ligue Professionnelle 1.
+Djamel Bouaïcha (born June 19, 1982) is an Algerian football player who plays for RC Arbaâ in the Algerian Ligue Professionnelle 1.

 Club career

 In the summer of 2011, Bouaïcha left USM Annaba for MC El Eulma.
 On September 10, 2011, he made his debut for the club, in a league match against CR Belouizdad.
 A week later, in his second match for the club, he scored two goals against WA Tlemcen.